anbox-cloud/discourse-docs/ref/ams-configuration.tmpl.md

 #### WiFi

-WiFi support can be optionally enabled with the `enable_wifi` feature flag.
-Anbox will then set up a virtual WiFi device, which sits on top of an Ethernet connection and simulates a real WiFi connection.
+By default, Anbox sets up a virtual WiFi device, which sits on top of an Ethernet connection and simulates a real WiFi connection.
+This WiFi support can be optionally disabled with the `disable_wifi` feature flag.

 The feature flag will be considered by all newly launched instances once set.